 - Some athletes to watch: Brendan Fairclough, Mitch Ropelato, Casey Brown, Vaea Verbeeck, Jill Kintner

-Watch the CLIF Speed & Style Innsbruck contest from Crankworx Innsbruck live on Red Bull TV on October 2.
+Watch the CLIF Speed & Style Innsbruck contest from Crankworx Innsbruck on Red Bull TV.

 Rising to meteoric popularity in the last eight years, enduro is a discipline that has its roots in the early days of mountain biking.
 In many ways, it is the most similar to how leisure mountain bikers ride generally outside of competition.
 It’s all about a long day (or days) out riding in a beautiful mountain location, riding up climbs and racing down technical descents.